kangk1204/dearmeta/README.md

 - `--drop-sesame-failed` removes samples whose sesame failure rate exceeds the threshold before continuing.
 - Batch/sample processing currently runs serially for stability; there is no parallel worker flag to configure.
 - See `docs/statistical_assumptions.md` for citations supporting every QC/batch threshold shipped with DearMeta.
+- Batch/covariate heuristics: biology-driven columns (tissue, treatment, disease, cell*) are blocked from being auto-batch; candidates that duplicate `dear_group` or lack cross-group replication are excluded.
+ComBat is only attempted when the batch is non-confounded; after a singular fit the batch is blacklisted for the run.
+SVA surrogate count is capped by degrees-of-freedom (override with `DEARMETA_MAX_SV`) to prevent overfitting.

 ### Cell composition (blood datasets)
 - DearMeta can now estimate leukocyte fractions via the Houseman/IDOL method (`minfi::estimateCellCounts2`).